pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model.md

 The `Clinic Management` bounded context is responsible for updating these types.
 When changes are made, application events are published by `Clinic Management`, and the `FrontDesk` bounded context subscribes to those events and updates its copies of the entities.

+Message queues are one way to share data across bounded contexts.

 ![image](https://user-images.githubusercontent.com/34960418/211857199-cffe835f-3ed1-4fe7-a758-22126676c566.png)

 **Eventual Consistency** - Systems do not need to be strictly synchronized, but the changes will eventually get to their destination.

+## Key Terms from this Module

+- **Anemic Domain Model** - Model with classes focused on state management.
+Good for CRUD.
+- **Rich Domain Model** - Model with logic focused on behavior, not just state.
+Preferred for DDD.
+Help us solve complex problems.
+- **Entity** - A mutable class with an identity (not tied to its property values) used for tracking and persistence.
+Driven by their identity value.